Avaia Williams

 Avaia’s Court of Protection practice focuses on health and welfare matters, including applications to remove deputies, s.16 applications for change of residence and contact, s.21A challenges, disputes about ordinary residence, and issues arising from s.117 aftercare responsibilities.

-He is well versed in the use of the Inherent Jurisdiction within the Court of Protection and his master’s thesis focused on the powers of the court in respect to “vulnerable but capacious” parties.
+He is well versed in the use of the Inherent Jurisdiction within the Court of Protection and his master’s thesis focused on the inherent jurisdiction of the court in respect to “vulnerable but capacious” parties.

-Avaia regularly represents Local Authorities and family parties within proceedings and brings a pragmatic mindset to cases, drilling into the key issues and identifying a clear way forward.
+Avaia regularly represents the range of parties within proceedings and brings a lateral mindset to cases, drilling into the key issues and identifying a clear way forward.

 Drawing on his background experiences, Avaia balances clear, pragmatic legal advice with a sensitive understanding of the emotional strain these proceedings can place on everyone involved.
 Avaia remains dedicated to ensuring that the rights and best interests of those lacking capacity are protected.

-Some of Avaia’s recent instructions in this area include:
+Some of Avaia’s notable instructions in this area include:

 - s.16 application by a daughter challenging placement following P moving towards end of life